-The first thing you should do after a car accident is call the police.
+The first thing you should do after a car accident is called the police.
 Many people won’t do this with a minor incident, but it’s important to have legal documentation in any accident.
-If there are injuries to anyone, you will want to make sure emergency medical car is on the way as well.
+If there are injuries to anyone, you will want to make sure an emergency medical car is on the way as well.

 Talk Only to the Police

 While you wait for the police officer to show up, don’t talk about the accident with the other party involved or any witnesses.
 At most, you can check to see if anyone is injured and needs medical attention.
-Only discuss the accident with the officer filling out the accident report, any medical personnel you need to see and your insurance provider.
+Only discuss the accident with the officer filling out the accident report, any medical personnel you need to see, and your insurance provider.

 Get Information on Other Parties Involved

-Make sure you get the names, phone numbers and addresses of anyone else who is involved in the accident.
+Make sure you get the names, phone numbers, and addresses of anyone else who is involved in the accident.
 The police officer may provide you with this information, but you should ask for it if you don’t get it.
 Get the name of the insurance carrier for the other party along with the make and model of the vehicle and license plate number.

 Record As Much Information As You Can